ValenQ06/ValenQ06/README.md

 ### Hi there 👋

-My name is Valentina Quiñones, I am 23 years old, I am a technology in information systems, I am also in the eighth semester of systems engineering, I work in the Siesa company as a staff developer, I am passionate about my work, and for doing things well, I always liked to know how the technology worked and we It allowed to do everything much easier, and here I am in the process of knowing it!!
+My name is Valentina Quiñones, I am a systems engineer, I work in the Siesa company as a staff developer, I am passionate about my work, and for doing things well, I always liked to know how the technology worked and we It allowed to do everything much easier, and here I am in the process of knowing it!!

 - 🔭 I’m currently working on company siesa as a staff developer.
 - 🌱 I’m currently learning I am currently learning languages like JavaScript, Angular and C#, I am also looking at HTML, CSS and Bootstrap tags.